Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Results

 \section{Results}

 We present results showing the benefits of \textsc{Tabula} over garbled circuits for secure neural network inference.
-We evaluate our method on neural networks including a large variant of LeNet for MNIST, ResNet-32 for Cifar10, and ResNet-34 / VGG-16 for Cifar-100, which are relatively large image recognition neural networks that prior secure inference works benchmark \cite{circa, delphi, deepreduce, vanderhagen2021practical}.
-Unless otherwise stated, we compare against our implementation of the Delphi protocol \cite{delphi} using garbled circuits for nonlinear activation functions, without neural architecture changes, during the online inference phase.
-The Delphi protocol with garbled circuits, to the best of our knowledge, is the current state of the art for secure neural network inference.
-To ensure fair comparison, we compare \textsc{Tabula} against garbled circuits with quantized inputs, specifically garbled circuits with 32-bit, 16-bit and 8-bit inputs, which are commonly used precisions \cite{}, but we also show more detailed results on a more granular level (fixing accuracy/precision and comparing systems costs between our methods).
-Note that with the same activation precision, both \textsc{Tabula} and garbled circuits compute the same result.
+We evaluate our method on neural networks including a large variant of LeNet for MNIST, ResNet-32 for Cifar10, and ResNet-34 / VGG-16 for Cifar-100, which are relatively large image recognition neural networks that prior secure inference works benchmark \citep{circa, delphi, deepreduce, vanderhagen2021practical}.
+Unless otherwise stated, we compare against an implementation of the Delphi protocol \citep{delphi} using garbled circuits for nonlinear activation functions, without neural architecture changes, during the online inference phase.
+As before, we use 64-bit fields for \textsc{Tabula} to reduce the impact of the secure truncation protocol, however, for the baseline implementation that uses garbled circuits we use 32-bit fields to reduce communication cost.
 Experiments are run on AWS c5.4x large machines (US-West1 (N. California) and US-West2 (Oregon)) which have 8 physical Intel Xeon Platinum @ 3 GHz CPUs and 32 GiB RAM; network bandwidth between these two machines achieves a maximum of 5-10 Gbit/sec, according to AWS.
-We use the same machine/region specs as detailed in \cite{delphi}, but with 2x more cores/memory (c5.4xlarge vs c5.2xlarge).
+We use the same machine/region specs as detailed in \citep{delphi}, but with 2x more cores/memory (c5.4xlarge vs c5.2xlarge).